encyclopedia-of-code/tiny-graphics-js/README.md

 web document may contain several 3D canvas drawing areas.
 Any graphics canvas area on the page can display the combined 3D result of any number of `Component` objects, some of which might even be shared across multiple canvas drawing areas.

 For an example of how to use one `Component` to draw to several 3D WebGL canvas areas at once, see the demo in "parametric-surfaces.js".
+Observe how state information (such as camera position and shape rotation) stay synced across drawing areas.

 `Component` is the base class for any scene you might want to design.
 For simple 3D scenes, your small code snippet will go in a `Component`.
 To use, make your own subclass(es) of `Component` and override a few of the special functions that affect